n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ### Question 7

-In this they're having us go through the `distrinct` operator.
+In this they're having us go through the `distinct` operator.

 > You can use the distinct operator to filter for unique values in a specific
 > column.